WPRDC/list-of-WPRDC-relevant-tools-and-analyses/README.md

 ## General tools for working with data
 - [saulpw/visidata](https://github.com/saulpw/visidata) - A terminal spreadsheet multitool for discovering and arranging data.
 (It's basically a Swiss Army chainsaw for manipulating tabular data.)

+## Code for dealing with Census data
+- [datadesk/census-error-analyzer](https://github.com/datadesk/census-error-analyzer) - Given two Census values and the corresponding margins of error, this Python library can do an analysis to determine whether there is a statistically significant difference between them.

 ## Contribute

 Please contribute things that could be useful to others using [WPRDC ](https://www.wprdc.org)[data](https://data.wprdc.org), including scripts for data cleaning or analyzing data, Jupyter notebooks for particular datasets, and tools for manipulating and visualizing the data.